-Policy 8-9: Advocate for amendments to NYCDEP's regulations that would allow for increased flow into the Hallocks Mill Wastewater Treatment Plant. speedy resolution to the pending question of sewer diversion to the County's wastewater treatment plant in Peekskill.
+Policy 8-9: Advocate for a speedy resolution to the pending question of sewer diversion to the County's wastewater treatment plant in Peekskill.

-- The diversion question will be decided by the County in consultation with Yorktown, Cortlandt, and Peekskill.
-The plant was upgraded in 2008 and can now efficiently handle greater flow. - Whatever decision is made, the Town should continue to advocate for a solution to be reached quickly, so that the Town will know whether to proceed with the upgrade of the Hallock's Mill plant.
-Resolving the question of diversion is the first step toward addressing the current-NYC DEP and State DEC moratoria are still in place; however, as DEP regulations prohibit increase of allowable flow into the plant.
+- The diversion question will be decided by the County in consultation with Yorktown, Cortlandt, and Peekskill. - Whatever decision is made, the Town should continue to advocate for a solution to be reached quickly, so that the Town will know whether to proceed with the upgrade of the Hallock's Mill plant.
+Resolving the question of diversion is the first step toward addressing the current NYC DEP and State DEC moratoria.